 5. Problem 3.1 (3) gave the initial velocity at t = 0.
-Compare the solution to this problem with the solution, and interpret the physical relation.
+Compare the solution to the above solution of this problem, and interpret the physical relation.

 3.3.3 Derivations of Green's function in a 2-D medium